-Mexicans reel from apparent hate crime in Texas
+Mexico: Texas shooting ‘act of terrorism’ against Mexicans

+President Andrés Manuel López Obrador said Monday that Mexico will respect the debate that will unfold in the United States following Saturday’s attack that killed a total of 22 people, but he believes the discussion could lead to change north of the border.

+“There could be a change to their laws because it is stunning what is happening, unfortunate and very powerful,” López Obrador said.
+“I don’t rule out that they could change their constitution and laws.
+These are new times; you have to always be adjusting the legal framework to the new reality.”

-MEXICO CITY (AP) — Many in Mexico were reeling Sunday from revelations that a shooting that killed 20 people in the border town of El Paso, Texas appears to have been aimed at Hispanics — and Mexicans in particular.
+Many in Mexico were reeling Sunday from revelations that the shooting appeared to have been aimed at Hispanics — and Mexicans in particular.

-Foreign Minister Marcelo Ebrard labeled the shooting “an act of terrorism” against Mexicans and urged the U.S. government to establish a “clear and convincing position against hate crimes.”
+Mexican Foreign Minister Marcelo Ebrard urged the U.S. government to establish a “clear and convincing position against hate crimes” after what he labeled “an act of terrorism” against Mexicans

-Six Mexicans were killed and another seven of the country’s citizens were among the dozens wounded, President Andrés Manuel López Obrador said Sunday.

-“Mexico is outraged,” Ebrard said, calling the shooting an “act of barbarism.”
+Late Sunday, Ebrard raised the death toll of Mexican citizens to seven, along with seven wounded.
+The government said the change was the result of the identification process.
+Ebrard was scheduled to travel to El Paso later Monday to meet with families of the victims.

 Just minutes before the rampage, U.S. investigators believe the shooter posted a rambling online manifesto in which he railed against a perceived “invasion” of Hispanics coming into the U.S. He then allegedly targeted a shopping area in El Paso that is about 5 miles (8 kilometers) from the main border checkpoint with Ciudad Juarez, Mexico.